-- Further the mission of the PTA - Be aligned with national and state PTA policies noncommercial, nonpartisan, nonsectarian - Concern a matter of national or state scope, not merely local interest - Request action that is feasible for Texas PTA to undertake - Adopted by the membership of the submitting PTA - State a position not previously adopted by the Texas PTA.
+- Further the mission of the PTA. - Be aligned with national and state PTA policies noncommercial, nonpartisan, nonsectarian. - Concern a matter of national or state scope, not merely local interest. - Reguest action that is feasible for Texas PTA to undertake. - Be adopted by the membership of the submitting PTA. - State a position not previously adopted by the Texas PTA.